nilton61/Choreography/examples/HierachicalStateMachine/readme.md

     }
 ```

 The trasitions between the main states are controlled by a user pushbutton switch which has its own state machine for debouncing.
 The debounce state machine communicates its actions via a boolean variable named oneShot, which is high exactly 1 arduino-loop cycle when pressed by the user.
+The time constant 600us is chosen to exceed one single bounce.
 The state diagram is as following

 ```mermaid
 stateDiagram